Loading...

 That is 7.24 mm, or 86 pixels at 300 DPI.

-The 0.06" cover allowance accounts for the cover stock itself, which has its own thickness independent of the interior pages.
+The 0.06 inch cover allowance accounts for the printed cover stock itself, which has its own thickness independent of the interior pages.
 Skipping this allowance is the most common reason a freshly designed spine fails KDP review.

 All five paper-thickness constants Amazon publishes for KDP.
-Pick the one that matches your interior selection in the KDP dashboard.
+Match the row to your interior selection in the KDP dashboard.

 | Paper type | Inches per page | Notes |